taylordaughtry/Content-Architecture/README.md

 - Allow for Sustainable Content; content that can be created by the client again and again.
 - 'Cowboy Coding' extends into using a CMS: no plan for streams, elements, content = a mess
 - Content should be related: products related to blog posts, videos related to Products/Blog Posts.
 Related elements = higher ROI per-element.
 (Make the content work for the client.)
+- YAGNI: You aren't gonna need it.
+(One day, we might want to.. gets in the way of actually getting things done.
+[This refers to a CMS providing features.])
+- **MENTION THIS:** Jekyll is a static site generator.
+- Static flat-file CMS software is good for sites for lots of traffic.

+Big companies like the security of paying lots of money for platform.
+If it's expensive, if must be good.
+Often, these CMS softwares induce choice paralysis.
+The system gives you control of absolutely anything, and you're not sure where or what you should actually be changing and updating, and what you shouldn't.

+Always pursue URL stability.
+"If the address of the page changes, you lose your Facebook Likes."
+Not really related, just wanted to note it here.
+More useful for planning in a CMS.

 ## Resources
 - [Craft Architecture (Stack Exchange)](http://craftcms.stackexchange.com/questions/4460/content-modeling-for-site-architecture-recommendations)